 Therefore, in my view MDMA could be the perfect tool to release trauma, and many of the aforementioned symptoms associated with it, including depression and anxiety.
 Indeed, I believe the healing potential for MDMA reaches far beyond PTSD.
 I also believe it could be especially powerful when used in conjunction with Somatic Experiencing and IFS approaches.
 Somatic tools could be utilised to teach the language and vocabulary of sensations, where the participant will know how to track sensations in real-time.
 Combined with a felt sense of safety and plenty of Self-energy, this has the ability to give the participant's organism the opportunity to do what it has evolved over millions of years to know how to instinctively do: discharge the survival energy that remains frozen within them.
 IFS can be used in the preparation period, to give the Protectors a heads up that an MDMA experience is about to take place, working through any of their fears or concerns (another way of framing Protectors is ego defences, which can create resistance.
 Working directly with the parts that might resist the experience upfront has the potential to allow for a deeper experience to take place).

-I suggest an ideal protocol could include three psychedelic sessions supported with nine preparation/integration sessions: three preparation sessions before the first psychedelic session, two integration sessions in between the three psychedelic sessions, and finally two integration sessions after the third psychedelic session, with community support being offered after the entire process completes, and tools for regulating the nervous system, practising mindfulness, embodiment, connecting with Self, and working with parts are embedded throughout the process.
+I suggest an ideal protocol could include three psychedelic sessions supported with nine preparation/integration sessions: three preparation sessions before the first psychedelic session, two integration sessions in between the three psychedelic sessions, and finally two integration sessions after the third psychedelic session, with community support being offered after the entire process completes.

 And although I believe MDMA should be used for at least two of the psychedelic sessions, perhaps there could be the option to work with psilocybin for the third psychedelic session, once much of the ‘groundwork’ has been done, i.e., once the participant has a more regulated nervous system and connection with Self.
 This is beneficial because psilocybin has the potential to surface potentially hurtful or even shameful material from the unconscious.
 If a person doesn’t have a strong, or any, connection with Self, it has the potential to be quite destabilising.
+We're seeing this in the research now, and from countless personal testimonies.
 IFS, MDMA, and Ventral Vagal access through trauma release all serve to build the Self connection, meaning that if difficult material does surface in a psilocybin experience, the participant is better equipped to meet it with self-compassion and curiosity, and would of course be supported by the therapist/practitioner throughout the process.

 It should be noted that psilocybin works very differently to MDMA.
 Whereas MDMA can be relational and allows the participant to be calmly present with, and safely explore, the unfolding process, a high-dose psilocybin experience is one arguably necessitated by the need to surrender to it without external influence.
 Therefore, I believe a psilocybin session would need to follow an entirely non-interventional approach, where the psilocybin and the participant’s psyche does the majority of the work within the session, and the therapist/practitioner is there to provide safety, comfort, and reassurance, helping the participant to move through any resistance that might emerge.